uisautomation/django-boilerplate/{{ cookiecutter.project_slug }}/doc/developer.rst

 Source control
 ``````````````

-The source code is hosted on GitHub at https://github.com/uisautomation/{{ cookiecutter.project_slug }}.
+The source code is hosted on GitHub at https://github.com/uisautomation/ or
-The repository has ``master`` set up to be writeable only via pull request.
-It
+GitLab at https://gitlab.developers.cam.ac.uk/uis/devops.
+The repository has
-is intended that local development happens in personal forks and is merged via
+``master`` set up to be writeable only via pull request.
+It is intended that
-pull request.
-The main rationale for this is a) it guards against accidentally
+local development happens in personal forks and is merged via pull request.
+The
-``git push``-ing the wrong branch and b) it reduces the number of "dangling"
+main rationale for this is a) it guards against accidentally ``git push``-ing
-branches in the main repository.
+the wrong branch and b) it reduces the number of "dangling" branches in the main

-.. _travisci:
+repository.
 Unit tests
 ``````````